spzSource/spzSource.github.io/_posts/2018-04-30-azure-cosmos-db-indexes.markdown

 ```

-The section `excludePaths` means that we excludes all properties from indexing and then include `InvoiceDate` for indexing.
+The section `excludePaths` means that we exclude all properties from indexing and then include `InvoiceDate` for indexing.
 More general is overlapped by more specific.

 This example also shows how we can exclude properties from indexing,